mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/09/06/day-230/">September 06, 2017</a></small></div>
 <p><strong>The House intelligence committee subpoenaed the FBI and Justice Department last month</strong>, seeking documents related to a dossier that alleged Russia collected compromising material on Trump.
 The pair of subpoenas were issued last month and are designed to "undermine" the claims about the Trump campaign and the Kremlin.
-"We've got to run this thing to ground," said Republican Rep. Michael Conaway, who is heading the House Russia investigation.
+"We've got to run this thing to ground," said Republican Rep. Michael Conaway, who is heading the House <a href="/trump-russia-investigation/">Russia investigation</a>.
 Rep. Adam Schiff said that he and other Democrats on the committee objected to the subpoenas. (<a href="http://www.cnn.com/2017/09/05/politics/house-intelligence-committee-subpoena-fbi-justice/index.html">CNN</a> / <a href="https://www.reuters.com/article/us-usa-trump-russia-schiff/u-s-house-panel-issues-subpoenas-to-justice-department-over-trump-dossier-democrat-idUSKCN1BH08M">Reuters</a>)</p>